Albrtito/ObsidianNotes/02 - Atomic/1728377926 - Timeout estimations TCP.md

 $$

 ## Fast retransmit:

+> [!BUG] Problem:
-Right now the protocol reacts with a large waiting time (4 times the deviation).
-If we send 4 packages and the second one is lost, then the reaction to send the again the second package wont arrive until we have recieved the acks for all 4 packages (or not).
+> Right now the protocol reacts with a large waiting time (4 times the deviation).
+If we send 4 packages and the second one is lost, then the reaction to send again the second package wont arrive until we have recieved the acks for all 4 packages (or not).

 We would like to ackt in one RTT time.
-In order to do so we’ll **tolerate up to three duplicate acks**.
+In order to do so we’ll **only** **tolerate up to three duplicate acks**

 + Once we have recieved **more than three duplicated ack** we’ll assume that it is a loss package and retransmit right away.